SAP/spartacus-docs/_pages/install/installing-sap-commerce-cloud.md

-# Installing the Spartacus sample data addon (optional)
+# Installing the Spartacus Sample Data AddOn (optional)

 The [Spartacus Sample Data Addon]({{ site.baseurl }}/assets/other/spartacussampledataaddon.zip) makes a copy of the Electronics storefront with changes that better suit the design of the out-of-the-box Spartacus style and content.